-- 4. Unless otherwise stated, for illegal per se and administrative per se States, the alcohol concentration levels in either the blood, breath or urine are based on the following ratio standards.
+4. Unless otherwise stated, for illegal per se and administrative per se States, the alcohol concentration standards in either the blood, breath or urine are based on the following ratios.
 For alcohol concentration in the blood, the ratio is the number of grams of alcohol per 100 milliliters of blood.
 For alcohol concentration in the breath, the ratio is number of grams of alcohol per 210 liters of breath.
-And, for alcohol concentration in urine, the ratio is the number of grams of alcohol per 67 milliliters of urine. - 5.
-The sanctions listed for convictions of alcohol/drug related driving offenses (e.g., driving while impaired, driving while intoxicated, illegal per se, etc.) are those specified by statute.
-If a sanction is not specified by law (e.g., community service, et al.), it is not listed. - 6.
-The term "mandatory sanction" means either a criminal sanction (e.g., jail, fine or community service) or an administrative licensing action (e.g., license suspension or revocation) which must be imposed by either a court or an administrative agency.
-That is, statutory law specifically requires that such sanction be given; this may be accomplished by denying either the court or the administrative agency the power to either suspend or otherwise prevent the imposition of such sanction. - 7.
-Unless otherwise stated, the sanctions are the same for all alcohol and drug driving offenses (e.g., driving while under the influence of either alcohol or drugs, illegal per se, et al.). - 8.
-Unless otherwise indicated, a "commercial motor vehicle" (CMV) is defined as one that either (1) has a gross vehicle weight of 26,001 or more pounds, (2) is designed to transport either 15/16 or more persons including the driver or (3) transports hazardous materials. - 9.
-For each State in the Summary, in the section on "Driving After License has been Suspended or Revoked for an Alcohol Driving Offense," the general sanctions for operating a vehicle while a license is either in a suspended or revoked status are given in the absence of any specific sanctions dealing with the exact subject in the summary. - 10.
-States without vehicle homicide laws treat deaths, which are caused by persons while operating motor vehicles, under their general criminal homicide laws such as manslaughter.
+And, for alcohol concentration in urine, the ratio is the number of grams of alcohol per 67 milliliters of urine.
+5. The sanctions listed for convictions of alcohol/drug related driving offenses (e.g., driving while impaired, driving while intoxicated, illegal per se, etc.) are those specified by statute.
+If a sanction is not specified by law (e.g., community service, et al.), it is not listed.
+6. The term "mandatory sanction" means either a criminal sanction (e.g., jail, fine or community service) or an administrative licensing action (e.g., license suspension or revocation) which must be imposed by either a court or an administrative agency.
+That is, statutory law specifically requires that such sanction be given; this may be accomplished by denying either the court or the administrative agency the power to either suspend or otherwise prevent the imposition of such sanction.
+7. Unless otherwise stated, the sanctions are the same for all alcohol and drug driving offenses (e.g., driving while under the influence of either alcohol or drugs, illegal per se, et al.).
+8. Unless otherwise indicated, a "commercial motor vehicle" (CMV) is defined as one that either (1) has a gross vehicle weight of 26,001 or more pounds, (2) is designed to transport either 15/16 or more persons including the driver or (3) transports hazardous materials.
+9. For each State in the Summary, in the section entitled "Driving After License has been Suspended or Revoked for an Alcohol Driving Offense," the general sanctions for operating a vehicle while a license is either in a suspended or revoked status are given in the absence of any specific sanctions dealing with the exact subject of the title.
+10. States without vehicle homicide laws treat deaths, which are caused by persons while operating motor vehicles, under their general criminal homicide laws such as manslaughter.
+11. A number of States have adopted the concept of a dram shop liability via case law.
+State courts making such decisions have used a multiplicity of legal theories in their opinions.
+Citations to the major decisions are given in this Digest.
+Note: Some States have dram shop liability via both statutory and case law.